 2. Texture and Form

-On the other side of my garden is this beautiful, highly structural contorted hazel (Harry Lauder’s Walking Stick).
-Once its yellow fall foliage falls off it is the winter star of my garden with its twisting and curling branches.
+On the other side of my garden is this beautiful and highly structural contorted hazel (Harry Lauder’s Walking Stick.)

-I’m hoping to include something nearby with equally exciting structural elements.
-I’m considering the low growing sponge-like artemesia canescens and the Blue Grama grass ‘Blonde Ambition’, with its eyebrow-like tassels.
+I’m considering the low growing, sponge-like artemesia canescens and the Blue Grama grass ‘Blonde Ambition’, with its eyelash-like tassels.